tbouron/java-stack-parser/README.md

 # java-stack-parser
 Parse Java stack traces and transform them into comprehensive JS objects

+You can checkout [this working demo](http://codepen.io/tbouron/pen/wzOkwr/) to see how it looks like.

 ## Install

 You can install this package either with `npm`, `yarn` or `bower`.